Your cart is currently empty!

-Powered by your personal data, social media has transformed our way of life, from how we get information and meet people to creating increasingly siloed online communities.
-This has had a profound impact on democratic society as our shared reality – the way we collectively understand the world – has rapidly been replaced by conflicting micro realities that are often fueled by conspiracy theories, lies and “fake news.”
+Powered by your personal data, social media has transformed our way of life, from how we get information, meet people and create increasingly siloed communities.
+This has had a profound impact on democratic society.
+Our shared reality – the way we collectively understand the world – has rapidly been replaced by conflicting micro-realities that are often fueled by conspiracy theories, lies and “fake news.”
 This has been driven by a business model that supposedly gives us everything for free.
-All we have to do is give up our personal data to use these highly addictive platforms.
+All we have to do is give up our personal data and privacy.
 If you aren’t paying for the product, then you are the product.

 Kyle Taylor is the Founder and Director of Fair Vote UK, which published whistleblower evidence of Vote Leave’s lawbreaking in the EU referendum and supported Chris Wylie’s whistleblower revelations around Cambridge Analytica’s global data theft and misappropriation.
 He is a leading campaigner on digital democracy reform and platform regulation in the UK and internationally.
 Kyle was the Campaign Director and Chief of Staff to a UK government minister and has worked on half a dozen election campaigns in the UK and the USA, including the 2016 US Presidential Campaign and the 2020 US Georgia Senate Runoff, which Democrats won by less than 56,000 votes.

 “The issues with internet platforms are well known, but few of us understand the details.
 In The Little Black Book of Data and Democracy, Kyle Taylor tells us what we need to know and what we can do about it.
 Everyone should read this book!”

 — Roger McNamee, author of the New York Times best seller Zucked: Waking Up to the Facebook Catastrophe

 “A short & practical guide on the shocking truth of how our personal data is being used to undermine democracy”